Ashley Alexiss Flaunts Hourglass Curves In Star-Patterned Bikini

 Ashley Alexiss was back in a bikini on Instagram, and her 2.1 million fans are not mad about it.
-The model took to her social media page over the weekend to share a short video clip that showed her in an American-flag inspired bikini that highlighted her curves to perfection.
+The model took to her social media page over the weekend to share a short video clip that showed her in an American flag-inspired bikini that highlighted her curves to perfection.

 The boomerang style video showed the model posed in front of a floor-length mirror in what looked like her home.
-Ashley did not use a geotag to indicate her precise location, but behind her was a set of white blinds that covered up a window as well as a studio light to provide the perfect lighting for her photos.
-The plus-sized model opted to show off her patriotic side in a flag-inspired bikini that hugged her curvaceous figure to perfection.
+Ashley did not use a geotag to indicate her precise location, but behind her was a set of white blinds that covered up a window as well as a studio light to provide the perfect lighting.
+The plus-sized model chose to show her patriotic side with the flag-inspired bikini.

 The model opted for a set from her own swimwear collection, which is aimed at curvy girls.
 The piece came complete with a triangle style top that appeared to secure around her neck with red strings while her arms were left uncovered.
 The suit’s low-plunging neckline left ample cleavage in full view, and the small amount of fabric was hardly enough to contain her chest.
 Its cups boasted a deep navy color with white stars that resembled an American flag.

 Her bottoms were just as hot and perfectly hugged her hourglass figure.
 They were constructed of white fabric, which rested directly above her navel but still exposed a teasing glimpse of her abs.
 Also of note was the garment’s high sides, which left her thick legs in view of the camera.
-The clothing was tied with knots on her upper legs the fabric fell on her thick thighs.
+The clothing was tied with knots on her upper legs, and the strings fell on her thick thighs.

 View this post on Instagram